Explaining therapy to a child can be tricky or even a little confusing.

 “Today you are going to play with a new friend.
 I went to meet her last week and she has a whole room full of toys!
 I can come in with you the first time if you like or you can go in by yourself.
 I will stay in the waiting room the entire session and wait for you.
 At the end of your special play time I will have a short turn talking with our new friend and then we will go home.”

 To describe the play therapy process without a specific approach or counselor known there is a great book that can help describe what may happen at

-The start of a counseling relationship, just like any new relationship can feel scary.
+The start of a counseling relationship, just like any new relationship can feel scary, especially for a child entering an environment they’re not familiar with.
 Having a few of your questions about the process answered prior to a first session lessens the amount of ‘unknowns’ for everyone involved.